jrodewig/wanderahead.github.io/_posts/2025-04-02-new-bern-one-of-north-carolinas-best-small-towns.md

   loading="lazy"
 />

-If you’re at Tryon Palace, [Lawson’s On The Creek](https://www.lawsonsonthecreek.com/) at the North Carolina History Center is a convenient waterfront option.
+If you're at Tryon Palace, [Lawson's On The Creek](https://www.lawsonsonthecreek.com/) at the North Carolina History Center is a convenient waterfront option.
 Soups, salads, and sandwiches dominate the menu, alongside craft beer, wine, and desserts.
 Expect crowd-pleasers like